 - Ranks 6-11: complete objectives in the “Corrupted Area” for Fear and Flesh for the next upgrade, followed by several Torn Page of “Fear and Flesh” for each of the following upgrades.
-You can get up to four torn pages per run if you complete everything.
 These quests reward you with a Horrific Core.

-- Ranks 15+: from here on out you can upgrade your cloak one rank per week via Malefic Cores.
-These are acquired either from killing N’Zoth on any difficulty or completing every objective in Horrific Visions.
-It doesn’t matter which activity you choose — you’ll only get one for the week.
+- Ranks 15+: from here on out you can upgrade your cloak via Malefic Cores.
+These are acquired either from killing N’Zoth (on Normal difficulty or higher) or completing every objective in Horrific Visions.
+You can also purchase them from MOTHER for 2000 Echoes of Ny’alotha.

 Ashjra’kamas starts out at 470 ilvl at rank 1, with 5 Corruption Resistance and 20% Sanity Loss Reduction.
 By rank 15, it goes up to 500 ilvl with 50 Corruption Resistance and 80% Sanity Loss Reduction.
 Wowhead has a table with the values for each rank.
-The cap for Corruption Resistance is 125, which means it will take another 25 weeks to max out your resistance after you get rank 15.
+The final cap for Corruption Resistance is 125, which means it will take until September to max out your resistance after you get rank 15.

+Upgrading your cloak doesn’t just give it a static stat increase.
 Ashjra’kamas gives you two powerful effects as well as different transmog appearances while you’re upgrading it to full power.
-At rank 6, you get an on-use ability with a 3 minute cooldown.
+At rank 6, you get Steadfast Resolve, an on-use ability with a 3 minute cooldown.
 It dispels any effects of N’Zoth’s Corruption and also makes you immune to Corruption effects for another 6 seconds.
 This affects things like Grasping Tendrils, Eye of Corruption, Grand Delusions, and Inevitable Doom.
 At rank 12, you get another ability — Draconic Empowerment — which gives you a proc-based boost to your primary stat for 15 seconds.

 At ranks 5 and 12, you get visual upgrades to the cloak.
 It starts with a tentacle theme at rank 1, upgrading to a larger version with red and gold at rank 5, and giving you the final appearance of cosmic blue and gold at rank 12.